ML-for-Accounting/machine-learning-for-management-accounting/README.md

 # Machine learning for management accounting
 Here you can find the code for the examples provided in the research article *Machine learning in management accounting research: Literature review and pathways for the future*.
+The article is forthcoming in European Accounting Review, but the working paper version can be downloaded from https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3822650

 The folder *explainable AI* contains the example for Section 5.1.
 It also includes a dataset that can be used to experiment with the example. **However, the dataset is a randomized version of the original dataset used in the paper**.
 Thus, it cannot be used for research.